gatsbyjs/homepage-starters/plugins/contentful-plugin/README.md

 [View the Demo](https://gatsbycontentfulhomepage.gatsbyjs.io/)

 **Note:**
-This is the JavaScript version of Contentful homepage starter codebase.
-A functionally identical TypeScript version is also maintained and can be found on [GitHub](https://github.com/gatsbyjs/gatsby-starter-contentful-homepage-ts).
+This version of the Contentful homepage starter is written in JavaScript.
+If you want to use Contentful but TypeScript is more your style, there is also a TypeScript version maintained on [GitHub](https://github.com/gatsbyjs/gatsby-starter-contentful-homepage-ts) that you might prefer.

 ## Quick start